 Log files generated by ColdFusion can help you monitor the activity of your server and ColdFusion applications.
-For details about setting your logging preferences.
+For details about setting your logging preferences, see "Logging Settings page" on page 36.
 You can use the Log Viewer to analyze information in your log files so that you can troubleshoot your ColdFusion performance or repair problem pages in your site.
 For example, depending on your logging preferences, you can identify pages in your applications that take longer than a specified length of time to process.